 Planning For A Future That Never Arrives

-Everyday events seem to be under my control.
-For example; I can decide that I want to see a band, meet friends and have a few pints, and in that way broadly determine my Sunday afternoon.
+Every day events seem to be under my control.
+For example, I can decide that I want to see a band, meet friends and have a few pints.
+In that way, I can broadly determine my Sunday afternoon.
 But next week, next month, next year and so on, I cannot dictate.
-I cannot dictate the day that I die or how that eventuality will play out, although I do accept that I seem to have a certain degree of influence over it.
-In the space between my birth and death, I can influence my general health by making good food and exercise choices, for example.
+I cannot predict the day that I die or how that eventuality will play out.
+Although I do accept that I seem to have a certain degree of influence over it.
+I can jump off a bridge tomorrow at 3pm, for example.
+In the space between my birth and death, I can influence my general health by making good food and exercise choices.
 But that too appears of little consequence given the nature of this lottery we often regard life to be.

 I can't tell.